-Although the reputation of Korean taxis has been improving in recent years, there are still a few bad apples that try to swindle those on a visit to Korea or foreigners in Korea.
-But luckily there are a number of preventive measures you can take to not get ripped off by Korean taxi drivers.
-Find out how to get around Korea in a taxi at the fairest rate.
+Although the reputation of Korean taxis has been improving in recent years, there are still a few bad apples that try to swindle foreigners in Korea.
+Luckily, there are a number of preventive measures you can take to not get ripped off by Korean taxi drivers.

 *Disclaimer – Korean taxi drivers are for the most part honest people making an honest living.
 Seoulistic.com does not label all Korean taxi drivers as cheats.
-But this is part of the foreigner experience in Korea.
-This tip is designed for those who are most targeted for Korean taxi ride rip offs (those visiting Korea or new to living in Korea).
+But many foreigners experience problems in taxis, and these tips are designed to help foreigners in Korea have a more enjoyable time.

 Use Naver Maps